 These artichoke hearts are crazy good cooked in a lemon and white wine butter sauce with tons of garlic!
 This recipe makes a fantastic party appetizer or elegant side dish

 Do you ever eat something at a restaurant and it’s just so good, you wish you could make it at home?
 If you’re a food blogger thoughts like these are an everyday thing, if you’re a normal person you’ll just enjoy what you ate and move on.

 But eating so many other recipes that I don’t create, gives me a good idea for what I should be making for you guys, call it inspirational research.

-Recently my wife and I had lunch and we ordered some artichoke hearts as an appetizer.
+I was inspired by ordering artichoke hearts as an appetizer.
 Usually, I’d never order artichokes because they always seem like a lot of work for little reward, but these artichoke hearts were ready to go.
-No peeling or picking needed, just slice into them and give them a good swish in the sauce and they tasted so good!
+No peeling or picking needed, just slice into them and give them a good swish in the lemon garlic sauce and they tasted so good!